How insurance works

 |You may be eligible for the Office occupation rating if the duties of your occupation are limited to professional, managerial, administrative, clerical, secretarial or similar ‘white-collar’ nature tasks which don’t involve manual work or teaching and you don't spend more than 20% of your working time outside an office environment (excluding travel time from one office environment to another).|| You may be eligible for the Professional occupation rating if you:

-Note: Any cover you have with Spirit Super will be based on the General occupation rating, unless you apply to change your occupation rating and are accepted by the insurer.
+Note: Any cover you have with Spirit Super will be based on the Active occupation rating, unless you apply to change your occupation rating and are accepted by the insurer.

-Tip: if you’re in the wrong occupation rating category, you may be paying too much for your cover, or may not have the right cover for your needs.
+Tip: if you’re in the wrong occupation rating category, you may be paying too much for your cover.
 To check your occupation rating, log in to Member Online.

 How to change your occupation rating